localstack/snowflake-docs/content/en/user-guide/integrations/dbeaver/index.md

 [DBeaver](https://dbeaver.io/) is a free and open-source universal database tool for developers, database administrators, and analysts.
 DBeaver provides a wide range of features, such as executing SQL statements, viewing and editing data, managing database objects, and more.

-The Snowflake emulator supports DBeaver, allowing you to interact with the Snowflake emulator using the same commands and syntax as the Snowflake service.
-You can use DBeaver to connect to the Snowflake emulator, execute SQL commands, and manage Snowflake resources locally, such as databases, schemas, tables, stages, and more.
+You can use DBeaver to interact with the Snowflake emulator using the same commands and syntax as the Snowflake service.
+With DBeaver, you can manage Snowflake resources locally, such as databases, schemas, tables, stages, and more.

-## Configuring SnowSQL
+## Configuring DBeaver

 In this guide, you will learn how to configure DBeaver to interact with the Snowflake emulator.